AndyGFX/AGFX_GD3_TilsetBuilder/README.md

   - build from Image
   - build from Texture
   - build from Sprite
-  - user defind tile size
+  - user defined tile size
   - save tileset to user defined tres
+  - get result as texture

 # Usage: